| |

 See the video excerpt from below to learn the basics of sourdough starter, including how to care for it by refreshing.
 Refresh your starter daily if kept at room temperature.
 If you keep your starter in the fridge, refresh it at least once a week.
 Regularly refreshing keeps the starter alive and healthy!

 You must refresh 8-12 hours before you plan to use it in a bread recipe.
 I usually mix bread dough in the morning so I do this step before bed and let the starter sit out at room temp overnight.
-This information with illustrations, visuals, and more to get you started with sourdough is included in my Sourdough Quick Start Guide.
-You can get a copy here.
+This information with illustrations, visuals, and more to help you understand sourdough is included in my Sourdough Quick Start Guide.

 The Continuous Cycle of Sourdough